Master of Science in Technology

 Academic Success (max.
 5 points)

-The GPA for the degree providing you with the eligibility is given points as follows:
+The GPA for the degree you are applying with:

 - 1 point = GPA of 2.50 - 2.99